-5.22 Commemorating the World Children's Day 2014
+5.21 Commemorating the World Children's Day 2015

-With the aim of commemorating the World Children's Day that falls on 1st of October every year, several programmes wereorganized bythe Department .Inter Children's Club Drama Competition held for members of the Children's Clubs was prominent among them.
-One drama troop from D.S.D. level was made to compete at district level and the winners were given the chance to compete at national level.
+With the aim of commemorating the World Children's Day that falls on 1st of October every year, several programmes were organized by the Department.
+Competitions for writing essays, poems and short stories held for the members of the children's clubs are among them.
+The best entry selected from each category at D.S.D. level was made to compete at district level and the winners were given the chance to compete at national level.
+A sum of Rs.
+254,500/- was spent for the district level judgments, printing of certificates for the winners at district level and for miscellaneous expenses.